Surf Forecasts:

 Best Forecast Surf Conditions for Whites Reef this week:

-The surf forecast for Whites Reef over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 05) at 10PM.
-The primary swell is predicted to be 1.5m and 16s period.
-The wind is predicted to be offshore as the swell arrives.
+The surf forecast for Whites Reef over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Jul 16) at 4AM.
+The primary swell is predicted to be 1.1m and 14s period with a secondary swell of 0.5m and 12s.
+The wind is predicted to be glassy as the swell arrives.

 | Wave Type | Time (AEST) & Date | Wave Height & Period |